-Guidance: Describe any requirements in the legal framework regarding completion of an autopsy/external examination report, as requested in section a.
+Guidance: Describe any requirements in the legal framework regarding completion of an autopsy/external examination report, and any peer review process.
 In the comment section, analyze whether the legal framework helps ensure complete and high-quality information regarding the cause and manner of death and whether opportunity for regulatory reform exists.